bchareyre/yade-mpi/doc/sphinx/user.rst

 Sphere packings
 ===============

-Representing a solid of an arbitrary shape by arragment of spheres presents the problem of sphere packing, i.e. spatial arrangment of sphere such that given solid is approximately filled with them.
+Representing a solid of an arbitrary shape by arrangement of spheres presents the problem of sphere packing, i.e. spatial arrangement of sphere such that given solid is approximately filled with them.
 For the purposes of DEM simulation, there can be several requirements.

 #.
 Distribution of spheres' radii.
 Arbitrary volume can be filled completely with spheres provided there are no restrictions on their radius; in such case, number of spheres can be infinite and their radii approach zero.
 Since both number of particles and minimum sphere radius (via critical timestep) determine computation cost, radius distribution has to be given mandatorily.
 The most typical distribution is uniform: mean±dispersion; if dispersion is zero, all spheres will have the same radius.
 #.
 Smooth boundary.
 Some algorithms treat boundaries in such way that spheres are aligned on them, making them smoother as surface.